 It’s late afternoon as the clouds roll into the city.
-Grey and moodie, they descend ominously upon evening commuters rushing to get home.
+Grey and moody, they descend ominously upon evening commuters rushing to get home.
 A hurried man pauses, looks up, and a frown creases his brow.
 He sniffs the thick air and bleakly wonders if it’ll rain.

 The wind whips through the street and the man jostles with others for space on the footpath.
 Tucking a leather briefcase under his arm, the man pulls his heavy coat tighter, bows his head into the wind and continues forward.

 Toing and froing, people cut across him.
 A never ending stream of bodies, going this way and that.
 They weave between idling cars, step aboard buses and disappear down dank subways.
 All taking different paths and yet all heading in the same direction – home.